sihoonathan/google-search/README.md

 #

-I made my own custom html/css page to resemble google search result page.
+This is a reproduction of google homepage view with my own html/css implementations.